marcusmello/tips/jupyter_notebook.md

     pipenv run jupyter notebook > jupyterlog 2>&1 &

+After 1st step, you could do:

+    pipenv shell

+... and perform commands with no need of "poetry run".

-## Jupyter notebook on on django's kernel
+## Jupyter notebook with django and virtual environment

+$env could be poetry or pipenv. same environment where django and jupyter were installed.

 1 - Installation

-    pipenv install jupyter ipython django-extensions
+    $env install jupyter ipython django-extensions

 or  (to install a dev package)

-    pipenv install --dev jupyter ipython django-extensions
+    $env install --dev jupyter ipython django-extensions

 2 - Declare jupyter-notebok on **settings.py**